santoshbs/toolwiki/README.md

     python -m pip install toolwiki

-The reader is supported on Python 3.7 and above.
+The `toolwiki` is supported on Python 3.7 and above.

 ## How to use